-In March 2023, the second Economic Crime Plan, covering the period 2023-2026, outlined an ambition for an improved end-to-end response to tackling money laundering, which would require further targeted consultations.
+In March 2023, the UK's Economic Crime Plan 2023-2026, outlined an ambition for an improved end-to-end response to tackling money laundering, which would require further targeted consultations.

-Additionally, HM Treasury has been conducting a wider review of the AML regime in the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs 2017).
-HM Treasury published a report on this in June 2022, recommending further reform to the UK's AML regime, including to its supervisory framework, on which HM Treasury launched a consultation in June 2023.
-This was followed by a further consultation in March 2024 on proposals for improving the effectiveness of the MLRs 2017.
-Responses to these consultations are yet to be issued.
+Additionally, HM Treasury has been conducting a wider review of the AML regime in the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Paver) Regulations 2017 (MLRs 2017).
+HM Treasury published a report on this in June 2022, recommending further reform to the UK's AML regime, including to its supervisory framework.
+This was followed by HM Treasury consultations in June 2023 and March 2024.
+In a response document published in July 2025.
+HM Treasury indicated it would lav legislation to make changes to the MLRs 2017 later in 2025.